 Columbia Southern University (CSU) is committed to providing a drug-free campus and workplace.
-CSU prohibits the unlawful, possession, use, or distribution of illicit drugs and alcohol by learners on its premises, or at any activity it sponsors.
+CSU prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students, employees, and guests on its premises, or at any activity it sponsors.

-Students, faculty and staff must comply with the federal, state, and local laws concerning underage drinking and illegal drug usage, whether on University property or otherwise.
-Violations of federal, state, or local laws will be reported to the appropriate law enforcement officials.
-Individual(s) will be subject to university disciplinary action, up to and including expulsion or separation, pursuant to CSU policies and procedures.
+Students, employees, and guests must comply with the federal, state, and local laws concerning underage drinking and illegal drug usage Violations of federal, state, or local laws will be reported to the appropriate law enforcement officials.

+Students and employees will be subject to university disciplinary action, up to and including expulsion or separation, pursuant to CSU policies and procedures.